 Pear of Anguish

-Simple biology was used to make The Tub.
+Simple biology was the greatest enemy the tub’s victims.
 A person was bound hand and foot so they could not escape, then their face was smeared with honey.
 Flies and other biting insects would be drawn to the person where they would eat the honey and crawl into the openings in the face.

-A brutal method of slow-cooking, a hollow metal bull would be cast with a special gate on the side.
+A brutal method of slow-cooking, a hollow iron bull would be cast with a special gate on the side.
 Victims were placed inside, while a fire was lit beneath the belly.
 A vent at the nose allowed the person to breathe, but also amplified their screams to sound like a bull’s bellows.

 A simple cord, the strappado would be tied around the victims wrists behind their back.
 They would then be dropped, yanking severely on the sockets of the shoulders.
 The forward leaning of the body and dislocated shoulders restrict breathing, for added discomfort.